 Below the graph, you’ll see a table that lists all the payments, providing essential details such as:

-• Payment: The email address of the user that submitted the payment.
+- Payment: The email address of the user who submitted the payment.

 Note: Payments received before installing WPForms 1.8.2 are marked with an ‘N/A’ placeholder in the Payment column.
 However, any new payments received after installing WPForms 1.8.2 will display the customer’s email or name if available.